 There are numerous resources on the Internet for employment opportunities in the field of criminal justice.
 A few links to these resources are provided below.
 Please be aware that these links will open new pages outside of the JSU domain.
 Neither the Department of Criminal Justice & Forensic Investigation nor JSU controls or specifically endorses any information found on these sites.

-In addition, from time to time the Department of Criminal Justice receives announcements of job openings related to the criminal justice field.
+In addition, from time to time the Department of Criminal Justice & Forensic Investigation receives announcements of job openings related to the criminal justice field.
 These are listed under the Internet related sites.
 Due to time and space constraints, only basic information about these jobs will be presented.
 Please contact the hiring agency for further information.
-Once again, neither the Criminal Justice Department nor JSU specifically endorses any of the agencies listed.
+Once again, neither the Department of Criminal Justice & Forensic Investigation nor JSU specifically endorses any of the agencies listed.